appacademy/SWEO-Part-Time-Resources/3-Module/3-week/2-day/lecture/oneApiToRuleThemAll/README.md

 <img src='../pics/lotrformats.png' width='500'>

-- Here we learn that the response will come back as `JSON`.
-Now we know what `Content-Type` to use in our header! `Application/JSON` is the most common `Content-Type` I've seen used.
+- Here we learn that the response will come back as `JSON`. `Application/JSON` is the most common `Content-Type` I've seen used.
 - We also learn that we are going to need an *`Authorization`* header, and that is where we will need to paste our `access token`.

 The next box beneath this one holds the available `endpoints`.
 This API is only for `GET` requests.